tock/tock/doc/courses/rustconf/capsule.md

 on the serial port!
 Userspace processes can also print messages to the `Console`, which handles interleaving them correctly.

-If you jump down just a few more lines, to line 400, you'll see the code that loads userspace processes off flash, then starts the kernel main loop:
+If you jump down just a few more lines, around line 400, you'll see the code that loads userspace processes from flash, then starts the kernel main loop:

 ```rust
 kernel::process::load_processes(&_sapps as *const u8,